biocatiit/website/content/pages/users_esaf.rst

 *   On this tab choose a Spokesperson (SP) for this experiment.
 This will be the user who has prepared the ESAF and can personally verify that all information contained therein is accurate and true.
+The spokesperson must be an (if possible) onsite user or a mail-in user, not an off-site/co-proposer.

-*   If you will be a Mail-in user (note: BioCAT does currently support Remote-User experiments) you must electronically sign the ESAF on the 'Experimenters' Tab to personally verify that the statements and Materials declared in your ESAF are correct - there will be a link in the top third of the page that says, in red: "An Electronic Signature is required for this ESAF.
+*   If all users on the proposal are mail-in users (note: BioCAT does currently support Remote-User experiments) you must electronically sign the ESAF on the 'Experimenters' Tab to personally verify that the statements and Materials declared in your ESAF are correct - there will be a link in the top third of the page that says, in red: "An Electronic Signature is required for this ESAF.
 A person designated as an "SP" must provide the signature.
 Click to provide the Signature."

 Materials Tab